cp2423/pgaw/README.md

 This is a resilient server providing the Adventureworks database running on postgres in Docker.

-I had a need for an SQL server that users could use to practise writing queries.
+I had a need for an SQL server for users to practise writing queries.
 Having previously used pgadmin for this puprose I found that, whilst it is an excellent tool, it can eat up memory and ultimately OOM the server, especially if a user writes a query which returns an